John Dickinson: Early life and education

 Dickinson was educated at home by his parents and by recent immigrants employed for that purpose.
 Among them was the Presbyterian minister Francis Alison, who later established New London Academy in Chester County, Pennsylvania.
 Most important was his tutor, William Killen, who became a lifelong friend and who later became Delaware's first chief justice and chancellor.
-Dickinson was precocious and energetic and in spite of his love of Poplar Hall, his family was drawn to Philadelphia.
+While Dickinson was precocious and energetic and adored Poplar Hall, his family's heart was set on Philadelphia.

 At age 18, Dickinson began studying law under John Moland in Philadelphia.
 While there, he became friends with fellow students George Read, Samuel Wharton, and others.
-In 1753, he went to London for three years of study at the Middle Temple.
-He spent those years studying the works of Edward Coke and Francis Bacon at the Inns of Court, following in the footsteps of his lifelong friend, Pennsylvania Attorney General Benjamin Chew, and in 1757 was admitted to the Pennsylvania bar beginning his career as barrister and solicitor.
+In 1753, he went to London to study for three years at the Middle Temple.
+He spent those years studying the works of Edward Coke and Francis Bacon at the Inns of Court, following in the footsteps of his lifelong friend, Pennsylvania Attorney General Benjamin Chew.
+(Note: Page 28 details Dickinson's 1764 address to the Pennsylvania Assembly, where he advocated against making the colony directly ruled by the crown to preserve constitutional freedoms.)